Social Interpretable Reinforcement Learning: Method

+We integrate the proposed SIRL into the algorithm proposed in \cite{custode2023evolutionary} as follows.
+Subproblem (1) is solved as in the original method, i.e., using GE to search for DT structures.
 Subproblem (2), instead, is solved by using the two phases of SIRL.
 In the collaborative phase, all the agents from the population propose an action based on the current state.
 Then, voting is performed on the proposed actions, and the resulting action is deployed to the environment.
 Finally, all the agents observe the resulting transition $(s, a, r, s')$ and update their leaves, where: $s \in \mathcal{S}$ is the current state; $a \in \mathcal{A}$ is an action from the environment action space; $r = \mathcal{R}(s, a, s')$ is the reward given by the environment in response to the transition; and $s' \in \mathcal{S}$ is the next state.
-In the following phase, i.e., the individual phase, each tree performs Q-learning on its own, and the average of its scores (across all the episodes) is used as fitness for that solution in the GE algorithm.
+In the following phase, i.e., the individual phase, each tree performs Q-learning on its own, and the average of its scores is used as fitness for that solution in the GE algorithm.
+The loop is iterated for a number of iterations (i.e., generations) $g$, which is a hyperparameter.

-The pseudocode of the algorithm is shown in \Cref{alg:main}, where $p$ is the size of the population for the GE, $g$ is the number of generations (i.e., iterations of the outer optimization loop), $e_c$ is the number of collaborative episodes, $e_i$ is the number of individual episodes, and $T^*$ is the best tree found during the process. \Cref{alg:collab}, instead, shows the functioning of the collaborative phase, which takes in input a list of DTs ($dts$), and the number of collaborative episodes $e_c$.
-It is important to note that our solution to Subproblem (2) is highly dependent on the state-decomposition function (i.e., the DT structure) found when solving Subproblem (1).
-In fact, if a DT produced by the GE algorithm does not perform a good partitioning of the state space, the state-action function learned by means of the social RL part will have poor performance, due to the fact that mapping the optimal action to each state in each partition is not possible.
+The pseudocode of the algorithm is shown in \Cref{alg:main}, where $p$ is the size of the population for GE, $g$ is the number of iterations of the optimization process, $e_c$ is the number of collaborative episodes, $e_i$ is the number of individual episodes, and $T^*$ is the best tree found during the process. \Cref{alg:collab}, instead, shows the functioning of the collaborative phase, which takes in input a list of DTs ($dts$), and the number of collaborative episodes $e_c$.
+Finally, \Cref{alg:individual} contains the pseudocode for the individual phase of our approach.